 As mentioned earlier, scuba diving comes with its fair share of risks.
 You may come across predators while underwater, and you need to be prepared to protect yourself.

-The best dive knife for spearfishing may not necessarily be the best for self-defence.
+The best dive knife for spearfishing may not necessarily be the best for self-defense.

-While many brands claim to offer the best defence, you need to be careful when purchasing one.
+While many brands claim to offer the best defense, you need to be careful when purchasing one.
 One brand you may want to try is the Promate USA Barracuda Sharp Tip Knife.